Mom’s Famous Texas Sheet Cake (The Ultimate Potluck Dessert)

 7. Transfer with a spatula onto the prepared rimmed baking pan.
 Batter will be quite thin.

 8. Bake in a preheated oven for about 15-20 minutes.
 Because of its thinness, it bakes fast, so be sure to check it at 15 minutes with a cake tester or knife to ensure that it is baked through.
-Let it cool.

 FROSTING:

-1. Melt 1/2 cup of unsalted butter in a clean small saucepan on medium low heat.
+1. Start the Frosting: Once the cake is in the oven, start preparing the frosting.
+Melt 1/2 cup of unsalted butter in a clean small saucepan over medium-low heat.

-Frost the cake while still warm with a large angled spatula.
-The frosting will melt into the cake and look smooth and glossy versus creamy when it is done.
-If you would like to add toasted nuts, sprinkles or mini chocolate chips, add them right at this point.
+5. Add Toppings Immediately: If you would like to add toasted nuts, sprinkles, or mini chocolate chips, add them right at this point.
 As the frosting begins to set, toppings will no longer stick to the surface.

 Notes